jhudsl/tidyversecourse/docs/05-prediction.md

 The reason we do this it so we can get a better sense of the accuracy of our model using data that we did not train it on.

-However, we can actually do a better job of optimizing our model for accuracy if we also perform another type of [cross validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)){target="_blank"} on just the newly defined training set that we just created.
+However, we can do a better job of optimizing our model for accuracy if we also perform another type of [cross validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)){target="_blank"} on just the newly defined training set that we just created.

 There are many [cross validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)){target="_blank"} methods and most can be easily implemented using the `rsample` package.

-Here, we will use a very popular method called either [k-fold or v-fold cross validation](https://machinelearningmastery.com/k-fold-cross-validation/){target="_blank"}.
+Here, we will use a very popular method called either [v-fold or k-fold cross validation](https://machinelearningmastery.com/k-fold-cross-validation/){target="_blank"}.

-This method involves essentially preforming the hold out method iteratively with the training data.
+This method involves essentially preforming the holdout method iteratively with the training data.

 First, the training set is divided into $v$ (or often called called $k$) equally sized smaller pieces.

-There are many ways to do this.
-We will show one common method call vfold cross validation wich creates v equally sized subsets of the data.
-The number of v subsets to use is also a bit arbitrary, although generally speaking using 10 folds is good practice, but this depends on the variability within your data.
+The number of $v$ subsets to use is also a bit arbitrary, although generally speaking using 10 folds is good practice, but this depends on the variability and size of your dataset.

-We are going to use 4 for the sake of expediency and simplicity in our figures.
+We are going to use 4 folds for the sake of expediency and simplicity.

 <img src="/Users/carriewright/Documents/GitHub/tidyversecourse/book_figures/vfold.png" width="463" />

-Next, the model is trained on the model on $v$-1 subsets of the data iteratively (removing a different $v$ until all possible $v$-1 sets have been evaluated) to get a sense of the performance of the model.
+The model will be trained on  $v$-1 subsets of the data iteratively (removing a different $v$ until all possible $v$-1 sets have been evaluated) to get a sense of the performance of the model.
+While one fold will be saved to act as a test set.

+In the case of tuning, multiple values for the hyper-parameter are tested to determine what yeilds the best model performance.

 <img src="/Users/carriewright/Documents/GitHub/tidyversecourse/book_figures/cross_validation.png" width="389" />